Domestic fees (FEE-HELP)

 We email the transaction number to your Monash account.

-Once you have your TFN, change your fee payment option in WES before the census date.
+Once you have your TFN, change your fee payment option in WES before 11.59pm on the census date.

-Show staff your passport (including visa stamp) or a letter from the Department of Immigration and Border Protection (DIBP) as proof that your visa application was approved.
+You'll need your passport (including visa stamp) or a letter from the Department of Home Affairs (DHA) as proof that your visa application was approved.

-You must apply for FEE-HELP at least five days before your fees are due (see your fee statement in the Web Enrolment System).
+You must apply for FEE-HELP by 11.59pm on your unit's census date, or at least five days before your fees are due – whichever comes first.
+See your fees statement in WES.

-Approved applicants get a new fee statement the following week.
+Approved applicants get a new fees statement the following week.
 This shows FEE-HELP is your payment option.

 Unsuccessful applicants get a letter within five business days.
-You must pay your course fees in full or we will cancel your enrolment.
+You must pay your course fees in full, or we'll cancel your enrolment.

 Tracking your payments or debt

-Your Commonwealth Assistance Notice (CAN) has the census dates, your contributions and any government debt you have (indexed each year).
+Your Commonwealth Assistance Notice (CAN) has the census dates, your contributions, and any government debt you have (indexed each year).
 Check this every semester in the Web Enrolment System (WES).
 Use the Dispute button if anything is incorrect.
-You must tell us within 14 days, or we will assume it's correct and you will be liable for that loan debt or use of study entitlements.
+You must tell us within 14 days, or we'll assume it's correct and you'll be liable for that loan debt or use of study entitlements.